ldaijiw/cluedledoodledoo/README.md

 The full list of legal guesses is equivalent to that of wordle, and can be found [here](https://github.com/tabatkins/wordle-list/blob/main/words).

+Crossword clues to all answers were scraped from [crosswordtracker](http://crosswordtracker.com/).
+See [/scripts/data/answer_to_clues.pickle](https://github.com/OmerBaddour/cluedledoodledoo/blob/main/scripts/data/answer_to_clues.pickle) for a [pickled](https://docs.python.org/3/library/pickle.html) Python dictionary of the form `{ Cluedle answer : list of crossword clues }`, which mitigates the need for further scraping.
+See [/scripts/crosswordtracker_scraper.ipynb](https://github.com/OmerBaddour/cluedledoodledoo/blob/main/scripts/crosswordtracker_scraper.ipynb) for the scraper.

 # Useful Commands

 ## Development